Dhruv245/ChainChirp/README.md

 ## Getting Started 🛫

-Follow these steps to set up Chirping locally and start exploring its features.
+Follow these steps to set up ChainChirp locally and start exploring its features.

 ### Prerequisites
 Ensure you have the following installed: